ExploitSage/IEEEXtreme10.0-Technomancers/README.md

 # IEEEXtreme10.0-Technomancers
-The Technomancers's Challenge Submissions for the IEEEXtreme 10.0 24-Hour Programming Competition.
+Challenge Submissions for the IEEEXtreme 10.0 24-Hour Programming Competition.

 The Technomancers is a three student Undergraduate team from Louisiana Tech University.